EdReactDeveloper/rent-auto_admin/README.md

 the dashboard is at https://adm.rent-auto.biz.tm/

 The program is an integrated application with server and client parts.
-The functionality of admin part of the site is using React JS The backend is using RubyOnRails
+The functionality of website's admin dashboard is using React JS as frontend and RubyOnRails as the backend

 Technologies used: React js/ redux/ axios / material ui / scss